TosbackCgusBridge-Bot/CGUs-versions/Myoffers/Privacy Policy.md

 We use these services in order to increase the efficiency of our websites.

-Non MyOffers Cookies
+Use of Third Party Cookies

 MyOffers and some of our business partners (e.g., advertisers) place cookies via our site.
 We have no access to or control over these cookies.

 These cookies are used to share your audience segments with third parties (advertisers, publishers or social networks) to make adverts more relevant to you.
-Audience segments are a pool of users that have been grouped together based upon previous web browsing behaviour and lifestyle and demographic profiles.
+Audience segments are a pool of users that have been grouped together based upon previous web browsing behavior and lifestyle and demographic profiles.
 By allowing these cookies, you are more likely to get relevant adverts while you visit other sites.
 Preventing these cookies will not stop adverts but they will be less tailored to your interests.
 Although these cookies can be used to identify the audience segment you belong to, they will neither contain nor collect any personal identifiable information.

 MyOffers currently allows the organisations listed below (beside itself) to place targeting cookies: